-Inheritance pattern (DMD and BMD): X-linked recessive
+- Inheritance pattern (DMD and BMD): X-linked recessive

-> Chromosomal defect affects the dystrophin gene (one of the biggest known genes in humans) on the short arm of the X chromosome (Xp21).
+- Chromosomal mutations affecting the dystrophin gene on the short arm of the X chromosome (Xp21)

-> - The dystrophin protein anchors the cytoskeleton of a muscular cell to the extracellular matrix by connecting cytoskeletal actin filaments to membrane-bound dystroglycan that is, in turn, connected to extracellular laminin.
+- Dystrophin protein: anchors the cytoskeleton of skeletal and cardiac muscle cells to the extracellular matrix by connecting cytoskeletal actin filaments to membrane-bound α- and β-dystroglycan, which are connected to extracellular laminin

-> - Mutations and subsequent alterations of the dystrophin protein → partial (BMD) or almost complete impairment (DMD) of the protein → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells and subsequent replacement with connective tissue and fatty tissue → affected muscles are weak even though they appear larger (“pseudohypertrophy”)
+- Mutations affecting the dystrophin gene→ alterations of dystrophin protein structure → partial (BMD) or almost complete (DMD) impairment of protein function → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells → replacement with connective tissue and fatty tissue → affected muscles are weak even though they appear larger (“pseudohypertrophy”)

-> - Weak reflexes
+- Weak reflexes